zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_dc_vanilla_arm_template_new/_index.md

 As mentioned, this deployment will leverage ARM templates.
 You will deploy a single template that will initiate the entire automation for this scenario.

 * The deployment is using the ARM template parameters file.
 Before initiating the deployment, edit the [_azuredeploy.parameters.json_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/arm_template/azuredeploy.parameters.json) file located in your local cloned repository folder.
+An example parameters file is located [here](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/arm_template/artifacts/azuredeploy.parameters.example.json).

   * *sshRSAPublicKey* - Your SSH public key
   * *spnClientId* - Your Azure service principal id